Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons: Conclusions

 Up to now, there are no experimental measurements of electromagnetic decays of singly bottom baryons, therefore our results can only be compared with other theoretical works.
 However, up to now, the radiative decays of second shell singly bottom baryons are practically unexplored; in fact, only Refs.~\cite {Yao:2018jmc} and ~\cite{Peng:2024pyl} have performed calculations of radiative decays of a subset of second shell states.
 Moreover, as discussed in detail in Ref.~\cite{Garcia-Tecocoatzi:2025fxp}, the method introduced in Ref.~\cite{Garcia-Tecocoatzi:2023btk} allows us to evaluate the transition amplitudes in an exact analytical way without the need of introducing any further approximations, like the one used in Refs. \cite{Yao:2018jmc} and \cite{Peng:2024pyl} following the electromagnetic Hamiltonian derived in Ref.~\cite{Close:1970kt}.
 Therefore, our results are more precise, given the fact that the exact evaluation of the convective term of the electromagnetic Hamiltonian in Eq.~\ref{Hem} plays an important role in the calculation of electromagnetic transitions where the angular momentum between the initial and final states changes~\cite{Garcia-Tecocoatzi:2025fxp}.

 It is worth mentioning that this is the first time that the electromagnetic decays of $D_\rho$-wave states, $\rho \lambda$ mixed states, and $\rho$-mode radial excited states are calculated.

 Electromagnetic decay widths can help with the assignments when states have the same mass and total decay widths, like the case of the example discussed in Section~\ref{Results}.
 In this work, we have accounted for the propagation of parameter uncertainties using a Monte Carlo bootstrap method.
-The inclusion of uncertainties is essential but it is often missed in related research works.

 The study of electromagnetic decay widths of the second shell $\Sigma_b$, $\Xi'_b$ and $\Omega_b$ bottom baryons belonging to the flavor ${\bf {6}}_{\rm F}$-plet will be published separately \cite{Dwave_sextet}.